sylligardos/anomaly-detection-tutorial/README.md

 ## Usage

-The notebooks provided in this repository guide you through various anomaly detection techniques and their applications in time series data.
+The notebooks provided in this repository guide you through various anomaly detection techniques and their applications in time series.
 Follow along with the instructions in each notebook to learn and implement different methods.